tippfehlr/activity-roles/README.md

 ## Privacy
 The bot has activity data linked to discord accounts, but **I will never do anything with that data that differs from the intended usage from the bot (except looking at it and being sad because nobody uses it).**

-Additionally you can completely opt out of the collection and manage your activities yourself if you wish to still get the roles.
-(WIP)
+Additionally you can completely opt out of the collection with `/toggleAutoRole` and manage your activities yourself if you wish to still get the roles.

 ## Contribution

-Any form of contribution is highly appreciated, may it be a bug, a PR or a feature request. \
+Any form of contribution is highly appreciated, may it be a bug, a PR or a feature request.\
 Help about the project structure can be found in [architecture.md](./architecture.md).